A short CV is available here.

 Peer-reviewed essays

 “Emerson Undersea.”
-Co-authored with Dominic Mastroianni.
+Co-authored, Dominic Mastroianni.
 The Oxford Handbook of Ralph Waldo Emerson (2024).

 "Antebellum Coral."
 American Literature 91.2 (2019): 263-293.